adhok/Open-Source-Note-Taking-App/README.md

 ```
 This will open the link ```http://127.0.0.1:5000/``` which will allow you to play around with the note book.

-If you do not want to do this and if you are on windows, you can simplly go to dist/ folder and run the app.exe file.
+If you do not want to do this and if you are on windows, you can simply go to dist/ folder and run the app.exe file.